alifiroozi80/CKA/CKA/README.md

 <div id="Local-vs-Remote-Volume-Types">

-* Each Volume types has its own use cases!
+* Each Volume type has its use cases!
 * Local volume types violate <a href="#Storage-Requirements">2. and 3.</a> requirement for data persistence:
     * Being tied to 1 specific node
     * Surviving cluster crashes
-* For DB persistence use remote storage!
+* For DB persistence, use remote storage!

 </div> <!-- Local vs Remote Volume Types -->